DWI / DUI

 The 4th Amendment protects you from having your vehicle pulled over by law enforcement for no reason at all.
 In order to stop your vehicle, a law enforcement officer must have “reasonable suspicion” that a crime has been committed.
 The officer must have observed the driver speeding, weaving, or exhibiting some other type of reckless or suspicious behavior before he or she has the right to stop the vehicle.
 In fact, some North Carolina courts have held that weaving, by itself, is not a sufficient reason to pull a driver over.

 Probable Cause for a DWI/DUI Arrest

-Just because a law enforcement officer has a reason to stop your car does not mean he can automatically arrest you on the suspicion of drunk driving.
+Just because a law enforcement officer has a reason to stop your car, does not mean he can automatically arrest you on the suspicion of drunk driving.
 He or she must have “probable cause” to arrest you.
 Probable cause means sufficient evidence that the average officer can reasonably infer that a person has committed a crime.
 Most officers are trained in standardized field sobriety tests to assist them with acquiring probable cause.
 Standardized field sobriety tests include an alcosensor breath test, one leg stand, walk and turn, and a horizontal gaze nystagmus (HGN) test.
-Officers use these tests, along with statements made by the driver as well as the officer’s observations of your driving and physical appearance to gather probable cause.
+Officers use these tests, along with statements made by the driver as well as the officer’s observations of bad driving and physical appearance to gather probable cause.